IntelligenceModding/Advanced-Peripherals-Documentation/docs/turtles/chunky_turtle.md

     ![Header](https://srendi.de/wp-content/uploads/2021/04/Advanced-Chunky-Turtle.png){ align=right }

 The chunky turtle loads the chunk of the turtles position.
 The turtle can be disabled in the configuration file.
-The turtle have no functions or events, it just loads the chunk.
+The turtle has no functions or events, it just loads the chunk.

 ##Changelog/Trivia